reireynoso/typescript-practice/readme.md

 console.log(person.nickname); // does not exist

+// person.role.push('admin') // works
+// person.role[1] = 10; // does not work since TS is expecting the second element to be a string

+// person.role = [] // does not work since it's referring the elements cnnot be empty
+person.role = [0, 'admin'] // works since it follows the initial blueprint

 for(const hobby of person.hobbies){
     console.log(hobby);
     // console.log(hobby.map()) // error since TS is infering hobby is a string and not an array.